aflueckiger/KED2022/materials/installation_guide.md

 A common and easy way to install everything needed in a project is by using a provided `requirements.txt` file that lists all the used Python packages.
 You find such a file in the [repository of this seminar](https://github.com/aflueckiger/KED2022/), available on GitHub.
 We will learn more about GitHub and the installed packages later in the course.
 For now, you can think of a GitHub repository as a publicly available project folder that is versioned.

-1. Open a command-line and download the GitHub repository of this course.
+1. Open a command-line (Terminal on Mac, Ubuntu on Windows) and download the GitHub repository of this course.

    ```bash
    # Windows user only: